 How Do I Stop Living Paycheck to Paycheck?
 Their First Step.

-Fortunately, many of the people I interviewed are no longer living the paycheck to paycheck lifestyle.
+Fortunately, many of the people I interviewed are no longer living the paycheck-to-paycheck lifestyle.

 And this part fascinated me – because I knew that if THEY could get themselves out, you can do it, too.

-Sometimes it’s easier to take a baby step, and so I asked each of them to share their first step that they took to get out of this way of living.
+Sometimes it’s easier to take a baby step, so I asked each of them to share their first step that they took to get out of this way of living.

 Psst: definitely check out my article on stop living paycheck to paycheck tips for more ways to get yourself out of this situation.